Azure/hpcpack-template-2016/README.md

 	New-SelfSignedCertificateEx -Subject "CN=HPC Pack 2016 Communication" -KeySpec Exchange -KeyUsage "DigitalSignature,KeyEncipherment" -EnhancedKeyUsage "Server Authentication","Client Authentication" -StoreLocation CurrentUser -Exportable -NotAfter (Get-Date).AddYears(5)

 ### 2. Upload the certificate to Azure Key Vault
-Before deploying the HPC cluster, you shall upload the certificate to an Azure Key Vault as a secret, and remember the following information which will be used in deployment: key vault name, resource group name, secret Id, and certificate thumbprint.
+Before deploying the HPC cluster, you shall upload the PFX certificate to an Azure Key Vault as a secret, and remember the following information which will be used in deployment: key vault name, resource group name, secret Id, and certificate thumbprint.
 More details about uploading certificate to Azure Key Vault please see [description of vaultCertificates.certificateUrl]( https://msdn.microsoft.com/en-us/library/mt163591.aspx#bk_vaultcert), or you can refer to the PowerShell script as below.

     #Give the following values
     $VaultName = "mytestvault"